This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 They’d never been exposed to anything to do with war before, and another day relaxing on Waikiki Beach is hard to give up.

-But I’m glad we did, it was a fantastic educational experience for our kids and we know recommend it as one of the best things to do in Honolulu.
+But I’m glad we did, it was a fantastic educational experience for our kids and we know recommend it as one of the best things to do in Honolulu with kids.

 5. Spend a few hours (or a whole day) on Waikiki Beach

-The water is a perfect temperate, generally safe for kids to swim with calm waves, and the views over Diamond Head are picture postcard!
+The water is perfectly temperate, generally safe for kids to swim with calm waves, and the views over Diamond Head are like a picture from a postcard!

 Probably our favorite spot on our drive around Oahu was Lanikai Beach.

 Consistently rated the best beach in Oahu, this strip of beach is just gorgeous and a perfect place to stop and have a swim with your kids.

 It was so much quieter than Waikiki Beach or Hanauma Bay when we visited, and would be a great spot for kayaking or stand up paddle boarding – if we had more time we would have kayaked to the nearby islands or enjoyed supping.